Skip to content

 • Native Project Configuration:

-When enabling RUM Resource automatic collection, filter out React Native symbolization calls and Expo log calls that occur only in the development environment.
-Methods are as follows:
+When enabling RUM Resource automatic collection, it is necessary to filter out React Native symbolization calls and Expo log calls that only occur in the development environment.
+Method as follows:

 iOS